Compléments d’objet indirect (COI)

 |

-An indirect object is a person that someone or something does something to indirectly.
-In the simplest sentences, the indirect object directly follows a verb + preposition, so it’s very easy to see the effect that the verb has on that person.
+An indirect object is a person that someone or something does to someone or something to indirectly.
+In the simplest sentences, the indirect object directly follows a verb + preposition, so it’s very easy to see the effect that the verb has on the indirect object.

 Par exemple…